xletmjm416/koko/README.md

 ## Model objects

 Model object is an instance of any model class.
-You can make any Python callable a model class by wrapping it with `"kokomodel` for easy onboarding.
+You can make any Python callable a model class by wrapping it with `kokomodel` for easy onboarding.
 This will convert positional arguments of the callable into model input arguments and keyword arguments into parameter arguments.
 Model objects are instantiated by passing parameter input to model class's `__call__` (meaning as arguments to the model object's `__init__`).

 Once you have a model model class or a model object, you can run all sorts of analysis with them, using the methods inherited from `AbstractModel` or provided by `koko.analytics`.
 You can set other model objects as parameters or replace submodels wherever you want to create complex model dependency trees. `koko` will take care of parallelizing the computation, assessing your models' performance, profiling, saving model outputs for reuse, calibration and assumption verification.

 ## Calibrators